rajkumarcm/6202_group_project/README.md

-# Analyzing the Robustness of Transfer Learning in Brain Tumor Diagnosis
+# Analyzing the Robustness of Large-Scale Neural Networks in recognizing Brain Tumor

 ## Overview